ACT Testing Updates

-ACT fee waivers will continue to be available to qualifying students who cannot afford the ACT registration free.
+ACT fee waivers are available to qualifying students who cannot afford the ACT registration fee.

 Students can receive up to four fee waivers which cover an unlimited number of free score reports and free access to self-paced test prep.
 If you qualify for an ACT fee waiver you may also qualify for college application fee waivers.
 Go to the ACT website for information about obtaining a fee waiver.

-Also, in April 2020, the ACT announced a new ACT Superscore scoring option.
+In April 2020, the ACT announced a superscore scoring option.
 Students who take the ACT more than once will automatically receive a superscore that averages their four best scores from the English, math, reading and science portions of the test.

 WHAT TO EXPECT ON TEST DAY

 All ACT test centers and sites will continue to follow CDC-recommended COVID guidelines.
 Masks are not required on test day unless your specific test location has a mask mandate in effect.
 ACT encourages students to bring and wear masks, and to stay home if they do not feel well on the day of the test.
 Expect to arrive by 8 a.m.
 The test without the writing portion should takes almost three hours with one short break after the second test.
 The writing portion takes an additional 40 minutes.